billautomata/vr-tb03/DOCS/COMPONENTS.md

     console.log('foo mounted')
     var self = this
     if(self.foo !== undefined){
-      self.loadPreset(self.foo)   // configured from the master app with settings }
+      self.loadPreset(self, self._preset)   // configured from the master app with settings }
     var synth = new Tone.Foo(this.value, this.type) // setup with initial values
     synth.name = self.$el.getAttribute('name')